Full derivation of the wave kinetic equation: The endgame

 In this section we prove Theorem \ref{main}.
 We will do this in a few steps.
 Recall that $A\geq 40d$ is fixed in Section \ref{notations}, as is the even integer $p\gg_{A,\nu}1$ and $\delta\ll_{p,C^+}1$. \begin{prop} With probability $\geq 1-L^{-A}$, we have for any $k\in\Zb_L^d$, $t\in[0,1]$, and all $0\leq n\leq N^3$, where $\Rc$ is defined in (\ref{eqnbk1.5}).
 Note in particular that the right hand side of the second inequality in (\ref{largedevest}) is bounded, due to our choice $N=\lfloor\log L\rfloor$, by

 \end{prop} \begin{proof} First consider $\Jc_n$.
 For fixed $k$ and fixed $t$, $(\Jc_n)_k(t)$ is a random variable of form (\ref{multigauss}), so using Lemma \ref{largedev} and Proposition \ref{mainprop1} we get This being uniform in $t$, we can integrate in $t$ and sum in $k$ to obtain that where $L_k^p$ is taken with respect to $L^{-d}$ times the counting measure in $k$.
 Moreover we also have which can be proved using the arguments in Section \ref{operatornorm}, as taking $\partial_t$ derivative just corresponds to omitting the $t_\rf$ integration and producing something like (\ref{defaltkq}).
-This then implies that By Gagliardo-Nirenberg, we conclude that thus with probability $\geq 1-L^{-p/2}$, we have which implies (\ref{largedevest}).
+This then implies that By { using Gagliardo-Nirenberg for $t\in[0,1]$, and bounding the $L_k^\infty$ norm by the $L_k^p$ norm for $k\in \Zb_L^d$ with an extra loss $L^{d/p}$}, we conclude that thus with probability $\geq 1-L^{-p/2}$, we have which implies (\ref{largedevest}).
 The estimate for $\Rc$ is the same, with $n$ replaced by $N$; we just need to notice that $\Rc_k(t)$ equals the sum of $(\Jc_{\Tc^+})_k(t)$ over all trees $\Tc^+$ of scale $>N$ such that its three sub-trees all have scale $\leq N$ (in particular the scale of $\Tc^+$ is between $N$ and $3N$).
 This property, as well as the similar property for couples, is again invariant under congruence relations, so the same arguments in the previous sections apply. \end{proof} \begin{prop} With probability $\geq 1-L^{-A}$, we have for all $0\leq n\leq N$. \end{prop} \begin{proof} We only need to show, with probability $\geq 1-L^{-A}$, that for any $\zeta\in\{\pm\}$ and $n\leq m\leq N^3$.
 The supremum in $(t,s)$ can be treated similar to the proof of Proposition \ref{finprop1}, so the main point here is to address the supremum in $(k,\ell)$.
-This formally has infinitely many possibilities, but we will use Lemma \ref{finitelem}, which is a variant of Claim 3.7 in \cite{DH}, to reduce it to finitely many possibilities.
+This formally has infinitely many possibilities, but we will use Lemma \ref{finitelem}, which is a variant of Claim 3.7 in \cite{DH}, to reduce it to finitely many possibilities. {We may assume $\zeta$ equals $+$ below, as the other case is the same.}